Challenge Your DWI Charge

-A good lawyer understands that strategies for clients who are facing a first offense should be different from those facing repeat charges.
-It is much easier to argue a one-time mistake for somebody who has never been arrested for driving while intoxicated (DWI) offense.
+A quality defense lawyer understands that strategies for clients who are facing a first offense should be different from those facing repeat charges.
+It’s much easier to argue a one-time mistake for somebody who has never been arrested for a driving while intoxicated (DWI) offense.
 Those who have been convicted of a DWI charge at some time in the past cannot make the same argument.
 In addition, jail time is often mandatory for multiple DWI offenders.
 The stakes get higher for each successive DWI charge against you.
-Learn about Is It Possible to Fight a DWI Charge?

 When looking for an attorney, look no further than our attorneys on staff at Frederick J. Brynn.
-Our legal experts are fully aware of the ins and outs of Maryland’s motor vehicle laws as they pertain to DWI charges and convictions.
+Our legal team is fully aware of the ins and outs of Maryland’s motor vehicle laws as they pertain to DWI charges and convictions.
 Our attorneys are adept at arguing on behalf of our clients and leveraging winning strategies.
 It is possible you may not even have to attend court during the proceedings as they may be able to fully represent you in your absence.
 That means you can avoid the added stress of being in the courtroom and not have to take time off from work.
-Learn about What are the hidden costs of DUI / DWI?

 In most DWI cases, the mandatory minimum sentences are so severe that you risk very little by choosing to go to trial.
 In general, if you do go to trial, you will receive the same sentence as someone who pleaded guilty, or less.